 Besides the fact the Duradek installers are all trained specifically in best practices for vinyl waterproofing, they are the only installers authorized to lay Duradek Ultra vinyl membrane.
 And while there are similar vinyl waterproof membranes on the market, not all vinyl is created equal.
 Duradek Ultra vinyl is manufactured in North America and goes through regular quality control testing to ensure the product maintains its stringent performance value.

 Your home is valuable and your time is priceless.
 So why not take a few minutes to let an authorized Duradek installer provide you with a no-obligation estimate.
 Duradek vinyl membrane both waterproofs and beautifies so you can enjoy your deck rather than labor on it.
-And by NOT doing the project yourself and relying on Duradek professionals, you get the industry leading 10-year Duradek guarantee that your waterproofing performs as intended.
+And by NOT doing the project yourself and relying on Duradek professionals, you get the industry-leading 10-year Duradek guarantee (increased to a 15-year warranty in June 2019) that your waterproofing performs as intended.